QuidLabs/Moulinette/README.md

 days](https://bit.ly/3q4tShS) if we consider ~7 % to
 be the minimum for staking
 rewards, then QD will be
-76% backed at the end...
+76% backed to start off.

 ### re-stake sUSDe / sDAI